to Boston Area MA and Southern NH Badminton Clubs

 The following are standard badminton rules - new as of 2006 - but are included here for the benefit of newcomers:

 Experienced players will help explain the boundary lines and other rules of play to first-timers.
-The USA Badminton web site includes a description of the rules of the game, but it doesn't seem to describe the boundary lines.
+The This Wikipedia article includes a description of the rules of the game.